Selena Gomez: 2007–2012: Breakthrough with Disney and Selena Gomez & the Scene

 Gomez continued to enjoy mainstream success throughout the following year, appearing as Alex Russo in a crossover episode of the Disney Channel series The Suite Life on Deck in 2009.
-She also guest starred as herself on the Disney Channel series Sonny with a Chance.
+She made a guest appearance on the Disney Channel series Sonny with a Chance.
+She appeared in a remix of the Forever the Sickest Kids' single "Whoa Oh!
+(Me vs. Everyone)" in April of that year.
 Gomez, along with Demi Lovato, starred in the Disney Channel film Princess Protection Program, which aired in June 2009.
 The film had a total of 8.5 million viewers during its premiere.
-For the film's soundtrack, Lovato and Gomez released the song "One and the Same", which charted at number eighty-second in the U.S. She next starred in Wizards of Waverly Place: The Movie, a television film based on the series.
+The pair recorded the song "One and the Same" for the film's soundtrack.
+She next starred in Wizards of Waverly Place: The Movie, a television film based on the series.
 The film premiered in August to an audience of 11.4 million viewers, becoming cable's number-one scripted telecast of the year and was the second-most watched TV movie on cable, behind High School Musical 2.
 Roxana Hadadi of The Washington Post credited all three performers—Gomez, David Henrie and Jake T. Austin—for their "acting skills that carry the film".
 The film won the series its second consecutive Emmy for Outstanding Children's Program at the 62nd Primetime Emmy Awards.
-Gomez recorded three songs on the television series and film's soundtrack, including the single "Magic", which reached number sixty-one in the U.S.
+Gomez recorded three songs on the television series and film's soundtrack, including the single "Magic".
+She later provided the voice of Princess Selenia in the English-language version of the French animated/live-action film Arthur and the Revenge of Maltazard.

-Hoping to cross over into the music industry, Gomez formed the pop rock band Selena Gomez & the Scene through her record deal with Hollywood Records.
+Hoping to cross over into the music industry, Gomez formed the pop rock band Selena Gomez & the Scene under her deal with Hollywood Records.
 The name of the band is an "ironic jab" at the people who called Gomez a "wannabe scene".
-The group released their first studio album, Kiss & Tell, in August 2009, which debuted at number nine on the Billboard 200 albums chart in the U.S. with first-week sales of 66,000 copies.
+The group's debut studio album, Kiss & Tell, influenced by pop rock and electronic rock, was released in September 2009.
+It debuted at number nine on the Billboard 200 albums chart in the U.S. with first-week sales of 66,000 copies.
 The album received mixed reviews, with some critics praising its "fun" nature and others criticizing Gomez's vocal performance.
-Although the lead single was not commercially successful, the second single, "Naturally", reached number twenty-nine in the U.S. and number seven in the United Kingdom, and was certified 4× Platinum by the Recording Industry Association of America (RIAA).
+Although the lead single was not commercially successful, the second single, "Naturally", became a breakthrough hit, reaching number twenty-nine in the U.S. and number seven in the United Kingdom.